fardoss/public_assets/docs_md/smart-logic/add-only.md

 #### For example:

-Let's say we have different body colors like
+Let's say we have different body colors in our trait folders "Bodies":

 1. Dark